 - In ancient Rome, if you weren't able to produce a biological heir, adopting one worked just as fine.
 In fact, the majority of Roman emperors inherited the empire after having been adopted by the previous emperor.
 Some even disregarded their biological children in favour of an heir of their choosing.
 Gaius Julius Caesar, for example, had a son by Cleopatra VII, but chose to adopt his sister's grandson as his firstborn son and made him his heir instead.
 This adopted son later became known as Emperor Augustus, who in turn adopted his wife's first son (fathered by her previous husband) as his heir.
 This proved to be a smart tactic, as often the person who seemed best suited to take over the empire would be adopted by the emperor, instead of trusting that pure biology would make someone a great leader.

 - As of 2011, The Commonwealth of Nations has begun the process of changing to equal primogeniturenote and the Prime Ministers of the Commonwealth Realms have all agreed in principle to the modification.
 However, as the Commonwealth monarchy is governed by separate but identical laws in all the Commonwealth Realms, the change requires parliamentary approval in all Realms save New Zealand and Papua New Guinea.
-Canada creates further problems: it will require the approval of all ten provincial parliaments, as well: the provinces are legally distinct monarchies, so their separate but identical laws would also need to be changed.
-Some fear that Quebec might hold up the process as a means of getting long-desired concessions from Ottawa, particularly now that the sovereigntist Parti Quebecois is in power.note
+Canada and Australia create further problems: it will require the approval of all ten provincial parliaments and all six state parliaments, as well: the Canadian provinces and Australian states are legally distinct monarchies, so their separate but identical laws would also need to be changed.
+Some feared that Quebec might hold up the process as a means of getting long-desired concessions from Ottawa, particularly as that the sovereigntist Parti Quebecois was in power at the time the agreement was reached, but as it turns out the main hurdle in Canada has been court challenges over arcane points of Canadian constitutional law (and Canadian constitutional law can be incredibly arcane—it makes American constitutional law seem downright straightforward), while the jurisdiction that has delayed passing the legislation the longest was Western Australia, which simply took a very long time in getting around to holding the vote.

 - Parodied in this article in The Onion.
-This is Hilarious in Hindsight now that Hillary herself is (barring health problems) considered the Democratic frontrunner for to succeed Barack Obama in 2016 (to say nothing of her run in 2008).
+This is Hilarious in Hindsight now that Hillary herself is (barring health problems) considered the Democratic frontrunner to succeed Barack Obama in 2016 (to say nothing of her run in 2008) and may be positioning herself to run as "President Grandma."

 - The Unfortunate Implications of China's One Child Policy is that, since families want male heirs, they've been having (or keeping) too many sons and not enough daughters, which means not enough wives to go around (which anyone could tell you is what happens when it's only acceptable to have sons!).
 Oops!
 The government eventually had to compromise by allowing girls to inherit their family name and giving families "incentives" (read: money) to have baby girls.